thibault-cne/c-training-course/Exercise2/README.md

 ### Requirements

 For this exercise, `golang` will be needed to run the tests.
+You can download it directly from the official golang website : [official golang page](https://go.dev/doc/install).For this exercise, `golang` will be needed to run the tests.
 You can download it directly from the official golang website : [official golang page](https://go.dev/doc/install).
+You will also need to install `stdbuf` command.
+It is inside the `coreutils GNU` package.
+You can get it here : [stdbuf installation guide](https://command-not-found.com/stdbuf).

 You can run all the golang tests inside the `tests` folder with the following command :